luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

   <span class="small">All dependencies are installed and the repository is checked out to `~/Desktop/depthai-python-extras`.</span>
 </div>

+This tutorial has the same dependencies as the [Hello World Tutorial](/tutorials/hello_world#dependencies) - that the DepthAI API has been installed and is accessible on the system.
+See [here](https://docs.luxonis.com/api/) if you have not yet installed the API.

 ## Run face-detection-retail-0004

 The depthai.py file can be modified directly to you do your bidding, or you can simply pass arguments to it for which models you want to run.

-For simplicity we will do the latter, simply passing arguments so that DepthAI runs the `face-detection-retail-04` instead of the model run by default which is specified in `depthai-python-extras/consts/resource_paths.py` [here](https://github.com/luxonis/depthai-python-extras/blob/master/consts/resource_paths.py).
+For simplicity we will do the latter, simply passing arguments so that DepthAI runs the `face-detection-retail-0004` instead of the model run by default.

 Before switching to using the `face-detection-retail-0004` let's take a baby step and give these command line options a spin.
 In this case we'll just pass in the same neural network that default runs when running `python3 test.py`, just to make sure we're doing it right:

 ```
-python3 test.py -co '{"ai":{
+python3 test.py -dd
-"blob_file": "resources/nn/object_detection_4shave/mobilenet_ssd.blob",
-"blob_file_config": "resources/nn/object_detection_4shave/object_detection.json",
-"calc_dist_to_bb":false }}'
 ```
 This will then run the a typical demo MobileNetv1 SSD object detector trained on the [PASCAL 2007 VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) classes, which are:
 * Person: person